7 Oct 2017

 Good Wives (by Louisa M Alcott)

-I re-read Louisa M Alcott’s classic novel ‘Little Women’ about four months ago, so decided that it was time to re-read the sequel, known in the UK as ‘Good Wives’.
+I re-read Louisa M Alcott’s classic novel ‘Little Women’ about four months ago.
+So I decided that it was time to re-read the sequel, known in the UK as ‘Good Wives’.
 She apparently wrote it in response to a huge demand from her readers to find out what happened to Meg, Jo, Beth and Amy March, the four girls in her original story.
-In the US it is still apparently considered to be part two of ‘Little Women’.
+In the US it is still considered to be part two of ‘Little Women’.

 The book opens with quite a lengthy introduction, which I had completely forgotten about.
-Perhaps I read an abridged version last time, although as it’s sixteen years since I last read this book, my memory is quite vague.
-I had of course recalled the main points of the story but few of the details.
+Perhaps I read an abridged version last time, although as it’s sixteen years since I last read this book, my memory is vague.
+I had, of course, recalled the main points of the story but few of the details.
 The introduction takes us through a three-year period, telling us what has happened to each of the girls and some of the other important characters.

-We are then taken directly into Meg’s wedding to John Brooke, evidently the first ‘interesting’ thing that happens since the announcement of their engagement at the end of ‘Little Women’.
-The wedding is simple, with family and close friends present, and we then hear nothing more of Meg and John until a few chapters later, when we see the first tensions arising in their domestic bliss.
+We are then taken directly into Meg’s wedding to John Brooke.
+This is evidently considered the first ‘interesting’ thing that happens since the announcement of their engagement at the end of ‘Little Women’.
+The wedding is simple, with family and close friends present.
+We then hear nothing more of Meg and John until a few chapters later, when we see the first tensions arising in their domestic bliss.

-Meanwhile we see Amy, youngest in the family, attempting to develop different artistic skills.
+Meanwhile Amy, the youngest in the family, attempts to develop different artistic skills.
 She joins a class, where she finds it hard to make friends, and then decides to host a picnic lunch.
 This makes an amusing chapter, although I could also feel Amy’s stress and embarrassment when things go wrong.
 That chapter is followed by a look at Jo, the strongest character in the family, and - based on the author herself - a writer.

 There’s not a great deal of plot, as these books are character-based.
 Each chapter gives an incident in the lives of one or more of the girls, with some humour, some stresses, and one very sad chapter towards the end.
 Inevitably there’s a fair amount of authorial aside, including some preaching and moralising - but the author evidently expects it to be taken with a large pinch of salt, and even comments, sometimes, on her commentary.